How to do Keyword Research on Pinterest

 Pinterest serves up pins that are “SEO’d” for the keyword you entered.
 SEO, in this case, means the owner of each pin included this keyword and related keywords in the pin text overlay, description, and possibly other places like the board title and board description the pin was originally pinned to.

-Beneath the Search Bar, you’ll see a row of colored tiles with words on them.
-These are keywords that are frequently used with the keyword you entered.
+If you do see the tiles, these are keywords that are frequently used with the keyword you entered.

 Pinterest Keyword Research For Your Niche